Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 cookies['__cuid'] = cuid

-# Add request timing to mimic human behavior
+# Add human-like timing

 response = self.session.request(